Factbox: The hunt for the Paris attackers

 KEY EVENTS:

 Nov 13: France.
-Seven assailants dead: three at the Bataclan concert hall, three outside the Stade de France stadium and one in the cafe killings.
-Four have been identified by name.
+Seven assailants dead: three at the Bataclan concert hall, three outside the Stade de France stadium and one of three gunmen involved in the cafe killings.

 Nov 18: France.
 Three people died and eight were arrested in a police assault on a hideout flat in St. Denis.
-One of the three was identified as suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who, sources close to the case say, may also have had a direct role in the Nov.
-13 attacks.
+One of the three is identified as suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who also played a direct role in the Nov.
+13 cafe shootings, prosecutor Francois Molins said.

 Nov 21 onwards: Belgium reports serious and imminent danger of Paris-style attacks, deploying soldiers on the streets of Brussels and conducting police searches for would-be attackers as suspects with links to the Paris attacks.